 4 Case Studies – Learning Cycle 2

 The Netherlands is on its way to becoming a ‘gas-free society’.
 Technically, this energy transition can be realized, however, the extent to which Dutch residents will accept new technologies in their homes is, albeit crucial, unclear.
 Every resident will have to deal with changes in their daily life as entire neighbourhoods will be renovated and individual houses re-fitted.
 Additionally, surroundings will change as solar fields, windmills and container sized neighbourhood batteries will pop up.
-In the 2nd Learning Cycle, the Dutch PEOPLE team of students, with academic mentors at Vrije Universiteit Amsterdam and company Alliander, will research the acceptance of three different technical innovations in three different residential areas, namely the ‘Smart Meter’, ‘Hydrogen in Apartments’ and 'Pre-paid Energy', with the aim of providing the industry partner with in-depth insight in the ‘lives and minds’ of different resident groups.
+In the 2nd Learning Cycle, the Dutch PEOPLE team of students, with academic mentors at Vrije Universiteit Amsterdam and company Alliander, researched the acceptance of three different technical innovations in three different residential areas, namely the ‘Smart Meter’, ‘Hydrogen in Apartments’ and 'Pre-paid Energy', with the aim of providing the industry partner with in-depth insight in the ‘lives and minds’ of different resident groups.